serdeliverance/blog/_posts/2021-06-06-akka-streams-getting-started.md

 # Intro

 Hi, everyone.
 There has been a long time from my last post.
 In this post, I want to introduce you to the `Akka Streams` library which I considered is an awesome and powerfull tool for writing asynchronous pipelines of data transformation.
-In this intro, I want to show you what `Akka Stream` is, what problems it solves, where it can be a good fit, what are its basic building blocks, an intro to the Alpakka project through a real world example.
+In this intro, I want to show you what `Akka Stream` is, what problems it solves, where it can be a good fit, what are its basic building blocks, and an intro to the Alpakka project through a real world example.

 Before talking about Akka Streams, it is important to know what streams are.